lidofinance/gate-seals/README.md

 Each GateSeal is operated by a committee, essentially a multisig account responsible for pulling the brake in case things go awry.
 However, authorizing a committee to pause/resume the protocol withdrawals would be utterly reckless which is why GateSeals have a number of safeguards in place:
 - each GateSeal can only be activated once and becomes unusable immediately after,
 - each GateSeal can only be activated within its expiry period and becomes unusable past its expiry timestamp even if it was never triggered,
-- each GateSeal’s immutable parameters (e.g., the pause duration) are specified by Tech and Analytics contributors and verified after deployment by internal and external auditors,
+- each GateSeal's immutable parameters (e.g., the pause duration) are specified by Tech and Analytics contributors and verified after deployment by internal and external auditors,
-- each GateSeal can only be prolonged by the sealing committee.
+- each GateSeal can only be prolonged by the sealing committee,
+- the total lifetime of a GateSeal across all prolongations is capped at 5 years maximum.

 Thus, the biggest damage a compromised GateSeal multisig can inflict is to pause withdrawals for the configured duration, given the DAO does not resume withdrawals sooner via governance.